peter88213/PyWriter/docs/doctypes.md

     scenes marked "unused", "todo" or "notes" are not exported.
 -   Only scenes that are intended for RTF export in yWriter will be exported.
+-   Scenes beginning with <HTML> or <TEX> are not exported.
 -   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are converted to author's comments.
--   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
+-   Interspersed HTML, TEX, or RTF commands are removed.
 -   Gobal variables and project variables are not resolved.
 -   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
 Such headings are